 Solution

-Using the below chart to assist in such calculation of absolute volume.
+Use the chart below to assist in the calculation of absolute volume.
 At the beginning, record the materials and their densities in the first two columns.
-After that , using the Red Book table, record the absolute volume factors (gal/lb) in the third column.
+After that, using the Red Book table, record the absolute volume factors (gal/lb) in the third column.

 Total mixing water shall be entered under absolute gallons before totaling.